 Visit Auschwitz

 It sounds odd to say this is one of the best things to do in Krakow, but it really is.
 Everyone I’ve spoken to (including myself) who’s visited Auschwitz notes how enriching, moving, and unforgettable the experience was.
-A visit to this site may leave you a bit uneasy afterwards, but it’s extremely worthwhile, and you will appreciate the deeper knowledge you receive regarding the atrocities that took place during WWII.

 Pro Tip: Auschwitz is located quite a ways away from Krakow and can be a challenge to get to on your own.
 I highly recommend taking this full tour of the Auschwitz Museum and Birkenau Camp.
 It includes a fully-guided tour of the concentration camp, gas chambers and prison blocks as well as transportation to and from your accommodation in the city.